isomerpages/nparks-naturekakis/_resource-development/Seed Fund.md

 each chapter.
 The use of funds for projects will be assessed based on the project’s merits and ability to contribute towards the Nature Kakis Network and chapter growth.</p>
-<p>You may refer to the infographics below on fundable items and book a virtual
+<p>You may refer to the infographics below on fundable items^ and book a
-consultation with us through your NParks Community Projects (Engagement) manager today.
+virtual consultation with us through your NParks Community Projects (Engagement) manager today.
 <br>
 </p>
 <p><em>*Please note that Goods and Service Tax (GST) is not fundable.</em>
 </p>
+<p><em>^</em>Established chapters will also receive a starter publicity kit
+(inclusive of one pull up banner, one A4 poster and Nature Kakis collar pins).
+Beyond this starter kit, established chapters may opt to apply for seed funds on more publicity collaterals.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Nature Kakis Seed Fund fundable items" src="/images/Slide2.png">